MadMax49/mcs-cypat-scripts/README.md

 - If script is run twice, prompt allows for only running specific portions of the script rather than rerunning the whole thing

 Known issues/to-do list:
-- Running the script twice sometimes cuts internet access to the machine
+- Running the script twice rarely cuts internet access to the machine
 - Script must be run using the bash command rather than the sh command
-- Want to add a method of quarantining media files
+- Want to improve Shared Memory security
 - Want to further expand /etc/sysctl.conf editing